intro-graphics-master/a1_s19/README.md

 3. Observe the little green dots next to each file in the "Filesystem" subtab.
 These green dots verify that your Chrome has matched your fake server to your local files.

 4. Sometimes a green dot is missing -- especially on index.html.
-That is dangerous; the file is not mapped right and any changes you make to it will be lost.
+That is dangerous; the file might not be mapped right and could be out of date.
 When green dots are missing, hit ctrl+F5 (Windows) or cmd+F5 (Mac) to do a hard refresh.
 This re-loads them from your local files and re-maps them again.

    ![reload](docs/image-15.png)

-Be aware that for as long as you have DevTools open, back at browser window you have unlocked some new ways to refresh:  Right-click the refresh button to see them.
+Fun fact:  For as long as you have DevTools open, back at browser window you have unlocked some new ways to refresh!
+Right-click the refresh button to see them.

 5. If the green dots still don't show up, delete what's in the workspace area and try again until they appear.
+You should also delete all your Chrome Workspaces when you finish an assignment.

 6. Now you can edit the files directly inside Chrome, in the DevTools "Sources" tab.
    * As long as you make changes under "Sources" and not "Elements", your changes will now persist in your own local files even after page refreshes.
    * You should avoid ever accidentally typing in the "Elements" tab.
 That's only for temporary HTML stuff your code generates.

 Editing directly in Chrome like this is the workflow we will use.
 One reason is that your code immediately changes its behavior as you type.
 Even when it's in the middle of running, or as soon as you un-pause it in the debugger.
-Elements will move around on the page immediately when you make changes.
+WebGL shapes will move around immediately when you make changes to the function that draws them.
 This allows you to you dynamically test new code without re-starting your whole animation and losing your place -- without having to wait for your timed scenes to progress to that point again -- or without having to enter the right inputs again.

 ### Step 5:  Continue the next steps to begin using Chrome as a code editor:

-1. If you've never learned your way around an IDE for editing code, now is the time to.
-Chrome's code editor is kind of in-between in terms of quality:  Better than Windows Notepad or TextEdit, but not quite as good as Notepad++ or Microsoft VSCode.
-In order for it to be better than crudely opening your code in notepad, you need to know what basic features to expect from a text editor.
+1. In order for Chrome to be better than crudely opening your code in notepad, you need to know what basic features to expect from a text editor.
 Let's learn them.

 2. Find and try each of the following code editing commands once.
 They're found in that DevTools Sources tab.
    * Block indent / unindent (Tab and Shift+Tab)